endojs/endo/scripts/setup-agoric-bot.md

    created
 3. Fork the repo as AgoricBot
-4. Change npm-audit-fix.sh (in this folder) to use this forked repo and the actual Agoric repo instead of the '???' fillers
+4. Change npm-audit-fix.sh (in this folder) to use this forked repo and the actual Agoric repo instead of the '@REPO@' fillers
 5. On CircleCI (see setup-circleci.md in the root directory for more), go to your project's settings and look for 'Environmental Variables' under Build Settings